PLEnuM-group/AbstractMediumProperties.jl/docs/src/index.md

 ```@meta
-CurrentModule = AbstractMediumProperties
+CurrentModule = CherenkovMediumBase
 ```

-# AbstractMediumProperties
+# CherenkovMediumBase

-Welcome to the documentation for [AbstractMediumProperties](https://github.com/PLEnuM-group/AbstractMediumProperties.jl).
+Welcome to the documentation for [CherenkovMediumBase](https://github.com/PLEnuM-group/CherenkovMediumBase.jl).

 This package provides a set of tools and abstractions for working with medium properties in physics simulations.